leonordaluma/leonordaluma/README.md

  - I prefer a quite working environment

 ### 🤔 I’m looking for help with ...
- - Blockchain
+ - Blockchain Technology
  - NFT Smart Contracts
  - Cryptocurrency

  ### 🔭 I’m currently working on ...
  - Discord bots
- - NFT Project
+ - Django Projects

  ### 🌱 I’m currently learning ...
- - Networking and Security Concepts
+ - Rust
- - Hardware Skills
+ - Bulma
+ - Polkadot Blockchain Platform

+### ⚡ Other things to know about me ...
+- I understand how to navigate the constantly evolving tech landscape
+- I can quickly adapt to new tools and frameworks
 <!--